 In past years, the Fundraising Committee has held three events; a spring yard sale, an international dinner, and a holiday craft fair & luncheon.
 A Vendor Bingo, held in February, was a successful and fun event for families to enjoy together.
 The fundraising team will be on hiatus during the interim period while St. Christopher's searches for a new Vicar.

 The Property Committee is charged with the ongoing care, maintenance, and improvements of our building and grounds, making sure that we have a safe and welcoming environment for worship and for service to our community.
+We always welcome members who wish to lend a hand on large or small projects!
+Contact Wayne Trombly.

 The hands and heart of Christ are present through our emphasis on caring for people, and seeking to be a place where there are no outcasts.
 Outreach is expressed through parishioners' time, talents, and financial support.
 We see Christ in all our interactions.
 Giving pervades all that we do as a church and as individual Christians.